On the Complexity of Barrier Resilience for Fat Regions: Fixed-parameter tractability

 \subsection{Solving the problem for a fixed crossing pattern}

-Recall that the crossing pattern gives us information on how to deal with the disks traversed by $\tau'$.
+Recall that the crossing pattern gives us information on how to deal with the disks traversed by $\pi$.
 Thus, we remove all cells of the arrangement that contain one or more disks that are forbidden to $\rho$.
 Similarly, we remove from $\regions$ the disks that $\rho$ must cross.
 After this removal, several cells of our domain may be merged.

 Since we do not use the geometry, we may represent our domain by a disk $W$ (possibly with holes).
-After the transformation, each remaining region of $\regions$ becomes a pseudodisk, and $\rho$ becomes a collection of disjoint partial paths, each of which has its endpoints on the boundary of $W$ (see Fig.~\ref{fig:fpt-schematic}).
+After the transformation, each remaining region of $\regions$ becomes a pseudodisk, and $\rho$ becomes a collection of disjoint partial paths, each of which has its endpoints on the boundary of $W$ (see Figure~\ref{fig:fpt-schematic}), but is otherwise not yet fixed.
 To solve the subproblem associated with the crossing pattern we must remove the minimum number of disks so that all partial paths are feasible.

-\zesplaatjes [scale=1.25] {fpt-schematic} {fpt-intgraph} {fpt-forbidden} {fpt-solution} {fpt-translated} {fpt-result} { (a) We may schematically represent $W$ as a circle, since the geometry no longer plays a role.
-Partial paths are shown dashed. (b) The intersection graph of the regions after adding extra vertices for boundary pieces between points of $S\cup\{p,q\}$, shown green. (c) The secondary graph $H$, representing the forbidden pairs. (d) A possible solution (the edges to remove are marked in orange). (e) The multicut vertices, translated back to the original regions. (f) The final set of regions and a path of resilience zero from $p$ to $q$. }
+\spacedvijfplaatjes [scale=.8] {fpt-schematic} {fpt-intgraph} {fpt-forbidden} {fpt-solution} {fpt-translated2} { (a) We may schematically represent $W$ as a circle, since the geometry no longer plays a role.
+Partial paths are dashed (note that we do not know through which disks these paths will traverse). (b) The intersection graph of the regions after adding extra vertices for boundary pieces between points of $S\cup\{p,q\}$, shown in green. (c) The secondary graph $H$, representing the forbidden pairs. (d) A possible solution of the vertex multicut problem (highlighted in orange). (e) The corresponding cut for the original problem.
+Once the orange disks have been removed, the endpoints of the partial paths belong to the same region, and thus we can connect them without entering any additional disk (solid paths).}